nanoMFG/python-best-practices-v2/responses/04_add-python-code.md

 ## Adding Our First Python PAckage
 When starting out with a Python application, oit is a good idea to anticipate what internal functions and classes will be created and have an idea how they might work together.
-With a littl planning you can start a project with some simple structure on which you can build a set of packages and modules.
+With a little planning you can start a project with some simple structure on which you can build out a set of packages and modules.

+Following these best practices will help you create organized, well-documented code that is easier to test, use and maintain.

 <details><summary>Python Packages and Modules</summary>
 <hr>